“A disc of emotional content, speaking of God, of faith, of marriage and of all of it in the difficulties. The album is

 Recorded in Nashville with Aren Creative, the musicians include greats from Music City, including fiddler Steve Thomas, who has played for the likes of Kenny Chesney and LeeAnn Womack.

-Amy now resides in Dallas, TX with her husband and continues to write songs about love, faith, and everything in between.
-She has new singles out now, which are available on all streaming platforms.
-She can be found livestreaming on Twitch.
+Amy now resides in Dallas, TX with her husband and son and continues to write songs about love, faith, and everything in between.
+She has 3 new singles out, which are available on all streaming platforms.